hokoo/templater/README.md

 ### Blocks

 Blocks are a way to have a component-like structure in the template.
 Unlike tags, blocks themselves are not a placeholder for a value, but they just describe a pattern of the content.
 You can consider blocks as a template inside a template.
-This is why it does matter where you put the block in the template.
+This is why it does not matter where you put the block in the template.

 ```html
 <div class="feed">